saiflakhani/BluetoothLock/README.md

 This App is currently experimental and in Alpha stage.

 ## Future work
-Move from hardcoded keys to keys-per-lock
+~Move from hardcoded keys to keys-per-lock~
+Update: Fixed.
+You can now select and unlock the lock you want.